90N45-d3v/BetterSniff/README.md

 ## Features
 - Sniff domains your victim is visiting/pinging (full path location if request is not encrypted with SSL/TLS)
-- Sniff unencrypted traffic from sources like telnet, SMTP or FTP
+- Sniff unencrypted credentials from sources like telnet, SMTP or FTP
 - Inject customizable javascript into every http website
 - Sniffed traffic will be logged for later analysis
 - Probe-request scanner (only rogue AP mode)